 1. INTRODUCTION & WELCOME

-In our fifth year of operations R.O.B. continued to fundraise, grow partnerships, and increase the number of people we are supporting to obtain educational qualifications in Tanzania.
+In our sixth year of operations R.O.B. continued to fundraise, grow partnerships and increase the number of people we are supporting to obtain educational qualifications in Tanzania.

-Fundraising to support our educational bursaries remains our key focus.
-Since the inception of our foundation we have now helped almost 100 people working in the outdoor industry in Tanzania gain qualifications that will help them improve their careers, and through this the lives of themselves, and their families.
+Fundraising to support our education grants remains our key focus.
+Since our inception we have helped over one hundred people, working in the outdoor industry in Tanzania, gain qualifications that will help them improve their careers and, through this, their own lives and those of their families.

-Our journey continues and we are ever grateful to our donors, partners and volunteers and awardees for helping us to continue to learn and grow and to obtain the maximum benefit from every penny people donate to us.
+Our journey continues and we are ever grateful to our donors, partners, volunteers and awardees for helping us to continue to learn and grow to obtain the maximum benefit from every penny people donate to us.

 We thank all who are walking this journey with us.

 Chair and founder of Robertson Outdoor Bursary